Amanda Seales: Film and television

 Seales's first film was a minor role as Katy in the 1993 movie Cop and a Half.
 The next year Seales was featured on the Nickelodeon sitcom My Brother and Me (1994) as Deonne Wilburn.
 In 2002 she appeared on Russell Simmons' Def Poetry Jam.
 Seales became publicly known as "VJ Amanda Diva" on MTV2 Sucker Free Countdown on Sundays.
 In 2016 she appeared in a recurring role on the HBO series Insecure as Tiffany DuBois.
 Also in 2016, Seales began hosting her own show on truTV called Greatest Ever.

 On January 26, 2019, HBO debuted her first stand-up comedy special I Be Knowin'.
 Bring the Funny is a comedy competition series that premiered on July 9, 2019, on NBC.
 Seales hosts, alongside judges Kenan Thompson, Chrissy Teigen, and Jeff Foxworthy.

 Throughout 2019, Seales served as a frequent guest host for the syndicated daytime talk show The Real.
 On January 6, 2020, Seales was promoted from guest co-host to permanent co-host.
-She departed the series after six months of co-hosting, citing her dissatisfaction with the inability to openly speak on recent social issues as a reason.
+She departed the series after six months of co-hosting.
+Seales insisted in multiple interviews that the departure was her choice and based on her personal principles, but producers did not renew her contract.
 In September 2020, Seales accused The Real of borrowing ideas from her show Smart Funny & Black, saying a segment titled "Black Lives Matter University" featured a logo that closely resembled Smart Funny & Black's emblem.

 In June 2020, Seales hosted the BET Awards 2020.
 In February 2022, Seales was cast in the three-part documentary series Everything's Gonna Be All White, airing on Showtime.

+In August 2025, Seales appeared in a Jubilee video debating 20 Black conservatives.
+In the debate, she argued for reparations for slavery, against the overpolicing and underfunding of Black communities, and explained the existence of systemic racism.

+In August 2026, Seales said she retired and "divested" from Hollywood and her career in the entertainment industry.